inside.ewu.edu

 Pre-requisites: sophomore standing.

-Investigates contemporary sculptural techniques, materials, and concepts to help students give personal expression to material form.
-Consideration of the interrelationships among form, material, technique, and content hone students' ability to analyze and critique artworks.
+Introduces sculptural techniques, materials, and concepts to support student expression through material form.
+Consideration of the relationship between form, material, technique, and content to hone a student's ability to analyze and critique artworks.
+Fundamental research techniques are paired with active studio explorations to develop understanding of contemporary sculptural practices.

 ART 381.
 FIBER AND TEXTILES.
 5 Credits.